This page lists government agencies with responsibilities for climate change and outlines their roles.

 Local government authorities (regional, district and unitary authorities)

-Local government authorities are primary responsibility for regulating resource use in New Zealand and for promoting the environmental, social, cultural and economic well-being of communities.
+Local government authorities are primarily responsible for regulating resource use in New Zealand and for promoting the environmental, social, cultural and economic well-being of communities.
 They are required to have regard to the effects of climate change.
-Many are active in promoting emissions-reductions policies and measures and adaptation actions in their respective regions.
+Many are active in promoting emissions-reduction policies and measures and adaptation actions in their respective regions.